afonsky/ISL-Lecture-6/slides/2_subset_selection.md

 # Stepwise Selection

 * A "**greedy**" search for best model, i.e. at every step we **optimize locally**, not globally
-	* Much faster than BBS for larger $p$.
+	* Much faster than BSS for larger $p$.
 Non-exhaustive

 <div class="bg-orange-100">